A Bayesian Model for Online Activity Sample Sizes: Experimental Results

-In order to evaluate the performance of the model, we obtained participation data from experiments performed at a large tech company during the last year in the United States.
-We collected data from 1961 of experiments that ran for at least 2 weeks, and 976 that ran for at least 4 weeks.
+In order to evaluate the performance of the model, we obtained participation data from experiments performed at Amazon.com, Inc. during the last year in the United States.
+We collected data from 1961 experiments that ran for at least 2 weeks, and 976 that ran for at least 4 weeks.
 For each experiment we used the number of new customers first participating in the experiment each day during the first week to predict the total sample size if the experiment were to continue running for $k$ weeks in total, where $k = 2, 3, 4, 5$.
 (Axes in these plots are not annotated owing to business confidentiality.)